Generalized Degrees of Freedom of Noncoherent Diamond Networks: Introduction

 Next, we proceed to the more difficult regime in which a simple relay selection is not optimal.
-For this regime, we outline the gDoF results in Theorem~\ref{thm:gDoF_difficult}.
-For deriving these results, in Theorem~\ref{thm:cutset_bound_simplification}, we develop novel upper bounding techniques to simplify the results in Theorem~\ref{thm:cutset_bound_diamond}.
-The upper bounding techniques in this paper are influenced by the methods developed in \cite{Joyson_2x2MIMO_isit,Joyson_2x2_mimov3} for the noncoherent MIMO: there the authors discretized the upper bound (without losing the gDoF) and used linear programming techniques to reduce the upper bound further.
+For this regime, we give the gDoF as a function of the network parameters in Theorem~\ref{thm:gDoF_difficult}.
+For deriving this result, in Theorem~\ref{thm:cutset_bound_simplification}, we develop novel techniques to carefully loosen the outer bound in Theorem~\ref{thm:cutset_bound_diamond} to a form that can be evaluated.
+The techniques in this paper are influenced by the methods developed in \cite{Joyson_2x2MIMO_isit,Joyson_2x2_mimov3} for the noncoherent MIMO channel: there the authors discretized the upper bound (without losing the gDoF) and used linear programming techniques to reduce the upper bound further.
 We analyze the upper bound from Theorem~\ref{thm:cutset_bound_diamond} and obtain a loosened upper bound in Theorem~\ref{thm:cutset_bound_simplification}.
 We show that the optimization problem of this upper bound is solved (in terms of gDoF) by a joint distribution (of the signals for the source and the relays) which has only two mass points.
-This is proved in Lemma~\ref{lem:discretization} by discretizing the terms in the upper bound (without losing the gDoF) and using linear programming arguments.
+This is proved in Lemma~\ref{lem:discretization} by discretizing the terms in the upper bound (without losing the gDoF) and using linear programming techniques.
 Subsequently, in Theorem~\ref{thm:solution_dof_opt_problem}, we reduce the optimization problem for choosing the two mass points, to a bilinear optimization problem, and we solve it explicitly.
 The bilinear optimization does not arise in the noncoherent MIMO case \cite{Joyson_2x2MIMO_isit,Joyson_2x2_mimov3}.
-In \cite{Joyson_2x2MIMO_isit,Joyson_2x2_mimov3}, there was only a piecewise linear optimization.
+In \cite{Joyson_2x2MIMO_isit,Joyson_2x2_mimov3}, there is only a piecewise linear optimization.

 The approximate capacity of the coherent diamond channel (and of general unicast networks) can be achieved by the quantize-map-forward (QMF) strategy \cite{avest_det,ADTT_monograph}.
 Here the strategy is that the relay quantizes the received signal and maps it (uniformly at random) to the transmit codebook.
 The standard QMF strategy requires the knowledge of the channels at the destination; for this, the links need to be trained.
 If we use a standard training method for the noncoherent diamond network, we need at least one symbol in every block to train the channels from the source to the relays.
 We also need at least two symbols in every block to train the channels from the relays to the destination (since there are two variables to be learned at the destination).
 In Theorem~\ref{thm:training_nonoptimal}, we analyze the gDoF (assuming perfect network state knowledge at every node) using only the remaining symbols after training and we verify that this fails to achieve our upper bound in some regimes.